alchemical-lich/alchemical-lich.github.io/_posts/2025-03-07-Music-Spheres.md

 On their way, they have to confront powerful animated statues and a pack of Hyena-Apes.
 Totino also bests Old Fenris in a contest of strength and is rewarded with the Wolf-Cloak of the Old King.

 Luka and Margerita push into the depth of the House of the Lion and fail to find their way back.
-Eventually, they turn into motes of light and ascend to the Court of the Cat Queen, never to be seen gain...
+Eventually, they turn into motes of light and ascend to the Court of the Cat Queen, never to be seen again...